PSA Peugeot Citroen and Dongfeng to develop small-car platform

 Ahead of the Shanghai autoshow that begins on Monday, Carlos Tavares, chairman of the French carmaker's managing board, said the joint venture's performance had been a big contributing factor to Peugeot Citroen's faster-than-expected turnaround.

-The two sides plan to build a joint technology center in Shanghai dedicated to developing cars for Asian markets, Peugeot said.
+The two sides plan to build a joint technology centre in Shanghai dedicated to developing cars for Asian markets, Peugeot said.

 "The new platform will enable PSA Peugeot Citroen and DFG to manufacture vehicles in their respective growth regions," it said, adding that using Dongfeng's supplier base would allow it to cut costs and compete regionally.